The existence of Bogomolny decompositions for gauged baby Skyrme models: Introduction

 Obviously, all solutions of the system of the equations (\ref{silne1}) - (\ref{silne3}) satisfy the Euler-Lagrange equation (\ref{el}).
 However, these solutions, if they exist, are very often trivial.
 So, in order to avoiding such situation, we make gauge transformation of the functional (\ref{functional})

 where $Inv$ is such functional that its local variation with respect to $u(x,t)$ vanishes: $\delta Inv \equiv 0$.\\

-Owing to this feature, the Euler-Lagrange equations (\ref{el}) and the Euler-Lagrange equations resulting from requiring of the extremum of $\Phi + Inv$, are equivalent.
-On the other hand, the strong necessary conditions (\ref{silne1}) - (\ref{silne3}) are not invariant with respect to the gauge transformation (\ref{gauge_transf}) and so, we may expect to obtain non-trivial solutions.
-Let us note that the strong necessary conditions (\ref{silne1}) - (\ref{silne3}) constitute the system of the partial differential equations of the order less than the order of Euler-Lagrange equations (\ref{el}).
+By virtue of this feature, we have the equivalence of: the Euler-Lagrange equations (\ref{el}) and the Euler-Lagrange equations resulting from requiring of the extremum of $\Phi + Inv$.
+On the other hand, there is not the invariance of the strong necessary conditions (\ref{silne1}) - (\ref{silne3}), with respect to the gauge transformation (\ref{gauge_transf}) and so, we may expect to obtain non-trivial solutions.
+As one can noticed, the strong necessary conditions (\ref{silne1}) - (\ref{silne3}) constitute the system of the partial differential equations of the order less than the order of Euler-Lagrange equations (\ref{el}).